What Are My Negative Emotions Telling Me?

 Just like a physical pain signal indicates an underlying issue, negative emotions are messages from your inner world urging you to pay attention to something amiss.

-It’s important first to acknowledge that the categorization of emotions as “positive” or “negative” is often an oversimplification.
+It’s important first to acknowledge that the categorization of negative emotions as “positive” or “negative” is often an oversimplification.
 They exist on a spectrum, and their intensity and context determine their impact on our lives.

 While joy and excitement are generally considered positive, experiencing them excessively can be just as disruptive.
 Similarly, sadness, often deemed negative, can be a natural and healthy response to loss or disappointment.